HIPAA Penetration Testing Requirements 2026: Complete Compliance Guide

 Your penetration testing program must cover:

 For most healthcare organizations, this means penetration testing can’t be limited to a single application or network segment.
-Your testing program must represent a comprehensive view of your IT infrastructure and the threat landscape facing your organization.
+Your testing program should reflect your IT infrastructure and the threats your organization faces.

 Internal vs. External Penetration Testing